ostigter/portfolio-manager/portfolio-manager/doc/README.txt

 Portfolio Manager is a desktop application to track stocks and manage your portfolio, especially designed for value and dividend growth investing styles based on the U.S. market.

-Real-time and historic stock prices are retrieved from Yahoo Finance, while other stock data is retrieved from Morningstar and David Fish' CCC list.
+Real-time and historic stock prices are retrieved from MarketWatch and Yahoo Finance, while other stock data is retrieved from Morningstar and David Fish' CCC list.

 Development